 In addition to Idiopathic PD there are some conditions, known as Parkinson’s Plus, which may initially mimic PD.
 It is often with the progression of time and presentation of additional symptoms that these conditions may be diagnosed.

-Parkinson’s Australia strongly recommends that anyone facing a possible diagnosis of PD be seen by a neurologist and/or a consultant specialising in PD in order to determine as accurate a diagnosis as possible.
-Each state branch of Parkinson’s Australia can supply a comprehensive list of such specialists.
+Parkinson’s Queensland strongly recommends that anyone facing a possible diagnosis of PD be seen by a neurologist and/or a consultant specialising in PD in order to determine as accurate a diagnosis as possible.